grafana/grafana/docs/sources/developers/plugins/add-support-for-annotations.md

 ## Add annotations support to your data source

-To enable annotation support for your data source, you need to add the following two lines of code.
+To enable annotation support for your data source, add the following two lines of code.
 Grafana uses your default query editor for editing annotation queries.

 1. Add `"annotations": true` to the [plugin.json]({{< relref "metadata.md" >}}) file.